Dmgvol/GR_Guides/ModLoaderExample.md

 </br>

 ## Mod Loader
-Running it the first time will create an additional folder in Pak folder named `LogicMods`.</br>
+The mod loader has profiles for specific games, including Ghostrunner.
+When you launch it and then the game, it will detect it automatically and insert a new folder `LogicMods` in `%YourSteamGames%/Ghostrunner/Ghostrunner/Content/Paks`.

 This is where you place the packed mods into.

 ## UE4 Project Setup
 - Create a folder hierarchy `Mods/<ModName>`
-- Create a Blueprint-Actor and named it `ModActor`.
+- Create a Blueprint-Actor and name it `ModActor`.

 ![](Images/mod1.png)